gauthamchettiar/gauthamchettiar.github.io/content/posts/2022-02-23-features-that-define-python-p2/index.md

 for name, score in zip(names, scores): print(name, score)
 ```
 While zip is pretty cool, it has a small gotcha.
-If one of the list is longer than other, it cuts off the data in longer list *i.e: in above list `"Bear"` entry would have been omited while iterating.*
+If one of the list is longer than other, it cuts off the data in longer list *i.e: in above list `"Bear"` entry would have been omitted while iterating.*

 ```python
 # Andy 99